Aripiprazole belongs to a group of medicines called antipsychotics. It is taken once daily.

 Maintenance doses of aripiprazole can also be given by depot injection to people with schizophrenia.
 There is a separate medicine leaflet providing more information about this, called Aripiprazole long-acting injection.

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking aripiprazole it is important that your doctor knows:

 - If you have a heart condition or blood vessel disease.

-- If you have had a stroke, or if you have been told you have 'thickening' of the blood vessels to your brain.
+- If you have had a stroke, or if you have been told you have 'narrowing' of the blood vessels to your brain.

-- If you have liver, kidney, or prostate problems.
+- If you have liver, kidney, or prostate gland problems.

 - If you have any problems with your breathing.